thycotic/ss-docs/architecture/secret-server-privilege-manager/index.md

 ## Secret Server and Privilege Manager Integration

-The benefits of Privilege Manager (PM) integration with Secret Server (SS) include:
+The benefits of Privilege Manager (PM) integration with Secret Server (SS) include:$1   - Adds SS MFA login options to PM log ons.

-- SS can be the authentication source for PM.
-This:

-  - Adds SS MFA login options to PM log ons.

   - Gives one place for role assignments for both products.